rstudio/team-admin.rstudio.com/docs/rstudio_connect/configure_connect.md

 Download: [https://www.rstudio.com/floating-license-servers/](https://www.rstudio.com/floating-license-servers/)

-Chapter 3.7 of the Connect admin guide discusses [Floating Licenses](https://docs.rstudio.com/connect/admin/licensing/#floating-licenses)
+Chapter 3.7 of the Connect admin guide discusses [Floating Licenses](https://docs.rstudio.com/connect/admin/licensing/#floating-licenses) in more detail.

-### It's Alive!
+## It's Alive!
 Can I use it?

 Not yet.
 More choices to make: